 Nonmetals: Located on the right side; they are often dull, insulators, and can be gases or brittle solids (e.g., oxygen, sulfur).

-Metalloids: Found along the staircase line that separates metals and nonmetals; they exhibit properties of both categories of metal and nonmetal (e.g., silicon, arsenic).
+Metalloids: Found along the “staircase” line that separates metals and nonmetals; they exhibit properties of both categories of metal and nonmetal (e.g., silicon, arsenic).

 <H2> Key Features of the Modern Periodic Table